 Storage facilities have a prominent role in today’s energy system, regardless of whether electricity, heat or gas storage.
-Storage units increase flexibility, especially with a power supply based on line systems.
+Storage units increase flexibility, especially with a power supply based on pipelines.
 In particular, the use of storage facilities decouples generation and consumption and makes a significant contribution to the energy revolution.
-Storage tanks can also be used for multi-use cases due to their ability to regulate both -infeed and outfeed.
+Storage units can also be utilised for multi-use cases due to their ability to regulate both infeed and outfeed.

 In the area of electricity storage facilities, a large number of legal issues are still unresolved.
-The Energy Industry Act (short: EnWG) and the Renewable Energy Sources Act (short: EEG) as well as regulations based on them, such as the Electricity Grid Fee Ordinance (short: StromNEV) or the Electricity Grid Access Ordinance (short: StromNZV) do not contain any clear regulations or a coordinated system for electricity storage.
-The new regulation for self-sufficiency from electricity storage under the EEG also still contains a large number of ambiguities.
-In addition, the Federal Network Agency and European network codes for the provision of control energy (primary control power (PRL for short), secondary control power (SRL for short) and minute reserve (MRL for short)) have specified various regulations to be observed.
-Gas storage facilities are also subject to comparable regulations of the EnWG, whereby in legal practice long-term gas supply contracts and balancing group contracts are regularly the subject of consultation.
+The German Energy Industry Act and the Renewable Energy Sources Act as well as regulations based on them, such as the Electricity Grid Fee Ordinance or the Electricity Grid Access Ordinance contain neither clear regulations nor a coordinate system for electricity storage.
+The new regulation for self-sufficiency from electricity storage under the Renewable Energy Sources Act also still contains a large number of ambiguities.
+In addition, various regulations must be observed, which the Federal Network Agency and European network codes for the provision of control energy (primary control power, secondary control power and minute reserve) have specified.
+Gas storage facilities are also subject to comparable regulations of the German Energy Industry Act, whereby in legal practice long-term gas supply contracts and accounting grid contracts are regularly the subject of consultation.

-The integration of heat storage systems into local heating or district heating networks and in combination with various generation plants (e.g. solar thermal or co-generation) is also influenced by legislation.
-Next to connecting the heat accumulator, the legal advice provided by AVBFernwärmeV includes, in particular, the promotion conditions in accordance with the Combined Heat and Power Act (KWKG) or the requirements for heat supply – unless capacities are not only provided.
+The integration of heat storage systems into local heating or district heating networks in combination with various generation plants (e.g. solar thermal or co-generation) is also influenced by legislation.
+Besides the connection of the heat accumulator, the Directive on General Conditions for the Supply of District Heating governs, in particular, the promotion conditions in accordance with the Combined Heat and Power Act or the requirements for heat supply – unless capacities are not merely provided.

-We advise in particular storage operators, technology manufacturers, project developers, system integrators, consulting firms, craft enterprises, housing construction companies, dealers, testing and certification companies as well as institutions from research and development.
-We are involved in the Bundesverband Energiespeicher e.
-V. , in order to remove legal obstacles to the necessary construction of storage capacities through political influence.
+In particular, we advise storage operators, technology manufacturers, project developers, system integrators, consulting firms, small builders and trade enterprises, housing construction companies, dealers, testing and certification companies as well as institutions from research and development.
+We are involved in Germany’s Energy Storage Industry Association in order to remove legal obstacles to the necessary construction of storage capacities through political influence.